summonersRift/summonersrift.github.io/_posts/2018-07-31-Thread-concurrency-mutex-semaphore.markdown

 ### My references
-1. Read more about Mutex/Semaphore https://sysplay.in/blog/linux-kernel-internals/2015/06/concurrency-management-in-linux-kernel/
+1. Read more about Mutex/Semaphore on <a href="https://sysplay.in/blog/linux-kernel-internals/2015/06/concurrency-management-in-linux-kernel/">sysplay.in</a>
+2. Mutex Example on the <a href="https://www.thegeekstuff.com/2012/05/c-mutex-examples/?refcom">thegeekstuff.com</a>